sourcegraph/sourcegraph-public-snapshot/lsif/README.md

 # LSIF code intelligence

-BEFOER MERGING consider moving some of this to docs now or later

 [LSIF](https://code.visualstudio.com/blogs/2019/02/19/lsif) is a file format that stores code intelligence information such as hover docstrings, definitions, and references.

 Sourcegraph receives and stores LSIF files uploaded using [upload-lsif.sh](upload-lsif.sh), then uses that information to provide fast and precise code intelligence when viewing files.